Numerical approximation of viscous contact problems applied to glacial sliding: Steady sliding with cavitation

 \subsection{Steady subglacial cavities}

 The steady state of equations \eqref{eq:stokes-eq} and \eqref{eq:advection} with the boundary conditions $u = u_i$ and $\sigma_{nn} = -N$ on the top boundary $\Gamma_t$ can be found with Algorithm \ref{alg:1} by evolving the cavity from an initial state until the norm of the discrete derivative $(\theta^{k+1} - \theta^{k})/\Delta t$ is below a prescribed threshold of $10^{-4}$.
-In this section, we find the steady cavity for a Newtonian flow ($n = 1$ in Glen's law \eqref{eq:glens-law}) over a sinusoidal bed of small amplitude $r = 0.01$ given by $b(x) = rL \sin{\left(\pi/2 + 2\pi x/L\right)}$.
+In this section, we find the steady cavity for a Newtonian flow ($n = 1$ in Glen's law \eqref{eq:glens-law}) over a sinusoidal bed of small amplitude $r = 0.01$ given by $b(x) = rL \cos{\left(2\pi x/L\right)}$.
 The non-dimensional effective pressure is set to $N = 0.3$ and the non-dimensional horizontal velocity to $u_i = 1$.
-We consider a linear rheology and a bedrock of small amplitude in order to compare our results with the analytical solution of the linearised cavitation problem considered in \citet{fowler1986} and \citet{schoof2005}.
+We first consider a linear rheology and a bedrock of small amplitude in order to compare our results with the analytical solution of the linearised cavitation problem considered in \citet{fowler1986} and \citet{schoof2005}.
+A brief description of this method is included in Appendix \ref{app:linear}.

 We use five different meshes with $n_e$ vertices uniformly distributed along the lower boundary.
 In Table \ref{tab:steady-state} we present the non-dimensional basal shear stress $\tau_b$ and sliding speed $u_b$ along the cavities.
 These values are calculated with